White House press group will keep fighting for on-camera briefings

 The head of the White House Correspondents' Association said his organization is fighting to get more press briefings back on camera.

-Speaking on CNN's "Reliable Sources" Sunday, outgoing WHCA president Jeff Mason said the organization will "not accept" the recent ban on televising the daily press conferences.
+Speaking on CNN's "Reliable Sources" Sunday, outgoing WHCA president and Reuters White House reporter Jeff Mason said the organization will "not accept" the recent ban on televising the daily press conferences.

 The White House has banned cameras from briefings off and on for weeks, usually announcing the rules for each briefing a few hours ahead of time.
 Last week, it permitted none to be televised.